Every year, in the week leading up to World Autism Awareness Day (2nd April) members of the public take part...Read article

 Why is Sensory Stimulation Important for Adults?

 It’s important that we find ways to help adults with learning disabilities and dementia live a full and enriched life.
-Communicating and spending time with family is typically a great way of finding enrichment, but this has been made increasingly difficult due to the current social distancing measures.
+Communicating and spending time with family is typically a great way of finding enrichment, but this has been increasingly difficult due to the current social distancing measures.

-Sensory stimulation is a great way of bridging the communication gap, giving people the same sensory aids that they’d get naturally through their day to day lives.
+Sensory stimulation is a great way of bridging the communication gap, giving people the same sensory aids they’d get naturally through their day to day lives.
 Sensory Rooms are popular in care environments for this very reason, as they provide special areas for their residents to explore, reminisce and develop their senses.

 What is Sensory Stimulation?